AbiyeCS/UniversityEnrollment/README.md

 ## Demo - Upon initially starting application for the first time no recommendations will show ##
 - Login as admin
 - Add weights to all universities to see the recommendations - http://127.0.0.1:8000/admin/university_panel/universityaiweight/
+- Press Add University weight button in top right corner
+- Select the university weighting you want to change from the dropdown menu
+- The total weightage of GPA, Extracurricular and sport should equal 100 e.g GPA = 30, Extracurricular = 30 and Sports = 40.
 - Once weights are added go to http://127.0.0.1:8000/admin_dashboard/all_recommendations/
 - Click Refresh Recommendation button and recommendations will now show